andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

 ## How is EVPN configured with Arista EOS

-To configure EVPN with VXLAN in Arista switches in a spine leaf there is two distinctions that needs to be made.
+To configure EVPN with VXLAN in Arista switches in a spine leaf there are two distinctions that needs to be made.
 First we have the underlay, that is where all the peer to peer links (routed interfaces) between the spines and leafs are configured.
 These are the carriers for whatever communication goes between any leaf in the fabric.
 The second is the overlay, this is where we will have our overlay networks configured, carrying all our layer 2 networks over the layer 3 peer to peer links configured in the underlay.
 Common for both the underlay and the overlay is BGP, as BGP is configured in both underlay and overlay.
-This could also be OSPF but why have two different routing protocols when one can just one to handle bot the underlay and overlay for simpler management.
+This could also be OSPF but why have two different routing protocols when one can just one to handle both the underlay and overlay for simpler management.
 For this section I have 2 spines and 4 leafs that I will configure EVPN and VXLAN on.

 ![fabric](images/image-20241219133604129.png)